lukxsx/route53-hosted-zone-takeover/README.md

 This tool attempts to take over AWS Route 53 hosted zones by brute-forcing the zones until a zone with the desired AWS nameservers is reached.
 It allows testing of NS assignments and adding DNS records upon successful takeover.

+The tool is utilizing the takeover method described in [this blogpost](https://www.form3.tech/blog/engineering/dangling-danger).

 ## Features

 - Brute force AWS Route 53 hosted zones.